Neal Ardley: AFC Wimbledon

-Ardley was appointed as manager of Football League Two side AFC Wimbledon on 10 October 2012, with former Watford teammate Neil Cox being named as assistant manager on the same day.
+Ardley was appointed as manager of League Two club AFC Wimbledon on 10 October 2012, with former Watford teammate Neil Cox being named as assistant manager on the same day.
 The final two man shortlist for the job was Ardley and former Wales international Rob Page.

-On 2 December 2012, Ardley managed AFC Wimbledon in their first ever meeting with MK Dons, the football club formed via his former side Wimbledon's relocation to Milton Keynes.
+On 2 December 2012, Ardley managed AFC Wimbledon in their first ever meeting with MK Dons, the football club formed via his former club Wimbledon's relocation to Milton Keynes.
 An injury-time goal saw AFC Wimbledon lose 2–1.

 Ardley made additions to his squad during the January transfer window with Alan Bennett being the most notable.
 In March 2013, Ardley was nominated for Football League Two Manager of the Month following Wimbledon's unbeaten run.
 Despite this, Wimbledon were in 23rd place going into the last match of the season with only Aldershot Town below them, however a 2–1 win at home to mid table Fleetwood Town saw Ardley lead Wimbledon to safety instead, sending Barnet down.
 Remarkably, Wimbledon jumped 3 places and finished in 20th (53 points; -22 GD), despite having the worst goal difference in the league.

 For the start of his first full season in charge he added a number of new faces which included the likes of Charlie Sheringham.
 The 2013–14 season started off very brightly for the Dons beating Wycombe Wanderers, Scunthorpe United, Fleetwood Town and Burton Albion in their first four home matches leaving AFC Wimbledon sat in a Play-Off position in September.
-Ardley saw his side slip further down the league in the coming months which included a run of one win in eight leading into the New Year, however it still saw the Dons in a remarkably more comfortable position then when Ardley first took charge.
+Ardley saw his team slip further down the league in the coming months which included a run of one win in eight leading into the New Year, however it still saw the Dons in a remarkably more comfortable position then when Ardley first took charge.
 Once again, Wimbledon finished comfortably in 20th place (53 points; -8 GD), which could have been 16th place had it not been for fielding an ineligible player.

 Ardley strengthened his squad during June and into July with the signing of Matt Tubbs, Adebayo Akinfenwa and James Shea amongst others.
-AFC Wimbledon's first preseason friendly of 2014–15 was against Margate which saw Ardley come up against his predecessor Terry Brown.
-The match finished with a 3–0 defeat for Ardley's side.

 As the season began, Ardley put faith in his summer signings with James Shea replacing last season's number one Ross Worner.
 AFC Wimbledon began the season brightly with a draw at home to Shrewsbury Town which was succeeded by fine wins over Luton Town and Southend United both of which came away from home.
-The club's first defeat in the league came after his side squandered a 1–0 lead at home to Hartlepool United to lose 2–1.
+The club's first defeat in the league came after his team squandered a 1–0 lead at home to Hartlepool United to lose 2–1.